 WOW: Morzine’s breathtaking views

 Morzine lies at the heart of the Alps, right next to Switzerland, and is a true picture-postcard village.
-With its regional architecture, its traditional wooden cottages with balconies and slate roofs, every visitor is quickly overcome by Morzine’s beauty.
+With its regional architecture and its traditional wooden cottages with balconies and slate roofs, every visitor is quickly overcome by Morzine’s beauty.
 Furthermore, due to the area’s altitude (between 1000m and 2002m), everyone can discover and enjoy the mountainous vegetation.
-Skiers can slide down the slopes amidst a unique landscape consisting of big pine trees and snow glistening like a thousand stars.
+Skiers can fly down the slopes amidst a unique landscape consisting of huge pine trees and snow glistening like a thousand stars.

 Wondering where to enjoy the most breathtaking panoramic view in Morzine?
-There’s no need to go very far or look for a secret tip: Francesca absolutely loves the view from the Belvédère, at the mountain station of the Belvédère chair lift.
+There’s no need to go very far or to look for a secret tip: Francesca absolutely loves the view from the Belvédère, at the Belvédère chair lift mountain station.
 Not only can you enjoy one of the best views of Morzine, but you can even see the famous Mont Blanc in the distance!
 This hot-spot, which is on top of the Pleney mountain, is even accessible to skiers with very little experience as the slopes leading back down are all blue.
 Once there, you can also enjoy the view from the Vaffieu restaurant terrace.

 HOORAY: My first slope in Morzine

 Morzine is quite a diverse area.
-While the majority of the slopes are green and blue, some slopes are more difficult, yet just as enjoyable.
+Whilst the majority of the slopes are green and blue, some slopes are more difficult, yet just as enjoyable.
 Moreover, you can also try out freeriding, ski touring and many more activities.
-Hence, while this destination caters perfectly well to the needs of any skier, it is particularly well-suited for families and beginners.
+Therefore, while this destination caters perfectly well to the needs of all skiers, it is particularly well-suited for families and beginners.
 Thanks to a total of 5 beginners’ zones spread across the whole resort, inexperienced skiers can work on their skills almost anywhere.
-The most popular beginners’ zones are the ones situated at the bottom of the slopes, in the village of Morzine, and the one on the Pleney mountain where skiers can safely make their first turns and work on the snow plough technique.
+The most popular beginners’ zones are the ones situated at the bottom of the slopes, in the village of Morzine, and the one on the Pleney mountain where skiers can safely make their first turns and work on the snow- plough technique.

 If you feel confident enough on your skis, you might want to try skiing on a real slope.
-However, with that many green and blue slopes, choosing the perfect one for you is not easy.
+However, with so many green and blue slopes, it’s not that easy to choose the perfect one.
 Julien recommends Piste B as a “first slope” for beginners.
-This scenic and long piste takes you from the summit of the Pleney, through the beautiful pine tree forest, all the way down to Morzine.
-It really offers perfect conditions: wide turns and a long descent not only make the slope easy to ski down, but also allow skiers to enjoy the sliding sensation for as long as possible.
+This scenic and long piste takes you from the summit of the Pleney, through the beautiful pine tree forest and all the way down to Morzine.
+It really offers perfect conditions, the wide turns and the long descent make make for a prolonged and enjoyable descent that is easy to ski.

 You’ll find ideal skiing conditions in January, however, if you’d like to enjoy a bit of sun too, you’ll have better chances in March!